-- We strongly suggest that you submit your reference letter by September 25, 2017.
+- We strongly suggest that you submit your reference letter ahead of the September 12, 2018, application deadline.

 - There is no word limit for your reference letter, though most recommenders will find 250-750 words sufficient.
 Please use at least a 12-point font and double-space your letter.

 - When the candidate requests a letter of reference from you in her/his online application, you will automatically receive an email from the Knight-Hennessy Scholars program.
 Use the personalized link in the email to begin and submit your online recommendation.
 You must submit your reference letter though the online recommendation system: we are not able to accept recommendations or attachments by email.

 - You may start working on the recommendation and save your work as you go: you do not need to complete the recommendation in one sitting.

 - You may write your letter in a word processing system and upload your letter into the online recommendation system in PDF or Word formats only.
 Until you submit the online recommendation, you may remove and replace that document if needed.
 After you submit the online recommendation, however, you may no longer edit your letter.

 - You must submit your letter of reference in English.
 If you think your English is not sufficient to convey complex ideas, write the letter in your native language, and then have it translated into English.
 Upload the original and the translation.
 A friend, a colleague, or a paid service may translate the document — and even Google Translate has gotten quite good recently — but do not ask the applicant or the applicant’s friend to translate the document.

 - We highly recommend using a current version of Google Chrome or Mozilla Firefox for the online recommendation system.

 - Adjust your junk/spam email filters so that you can always receive email from @technolutions.com and @stanford.edu.

 - If you have technical issues while completing your online recommendation, you may contact us at khs-support (at) stanford.edu or call us at +1.650.721.0771.